MicrosoftDocs/entra-docs/docs/identity/monitoring-health/howto-stream-logs-to-event-hub.md

 The subscription and Event Hubs namespace must both be associated with the Microsoft Entra tenant from where you're streaming the logs.

 Once you have the Azure event hub ready, navigate to the SIEM tool you want to integrate with the activity logs.
-You'll finish the process in the SIEM tool.
+The process is finished in the SIEM tool.

 We currently support Splunk, SumoLogic, and ArcSight.
 Select a tab to get started.
 Refer to the tool's documentation.